BRAD-THE-FRIENDLY-FURRY-WOLF/BRAD-THE-FRIENDLY-FURRY-WOLF/README.md

 - I am a youtuber ( my recorder thing wont work properly TωT )

+- I like to make custum FNF sprite assets for peaple

 - im male { so ar all my 3{ might be 5 ) fursonas { if a mini fur-mate counts )